ElofssonLab/TOPCONS2/README.md

     The result will be available at `rst1/one_seq/seq_0`

     If you want to run TOPCONS2 Docker from outside of the container, suppose you want to output the result to the folder `/scratch`, then start the container by

-    `$ docker run -e USER_ID=$(id -u $USER) -v /data/topcons2_database:/data/topcons2_database -v /scratch:/scratch -it  --name topcons2 -d nanjiang/topcons2`
+    ```$ docker run -e USER_ID=$(id -u $USER) -v /data/topcons2_database:/data/topcons2_database -v /scratch:/scratch -it  --name topcons2 -d nanjiang/topcons2
+    ```

     copy your query sequence, e.g. `one_seq.fasta` to `/scratch` and then run the following command in the shell terminal

-    `docker exec -it topcons2 script /dev/null -c "python /home/software/TOPCONS2/topcons2_webserver/workflow/pfam_workflow.py /scratch/one_seq.fasta /scratch/rst1 /home/software/TOPCONS2/topcons2_webserver/tools/blast-2.2.26/ /home/software/TOPCONS2/topcons2_webserver/database/blast/uniref90.fasta"  `

-    `docker exec --user user topcons2 script /dev/null -c "/app/topcons2/run_topcons2.sh /scratch/one_seq.fasta -outpath  /scratch/rst1"`
+    ```docker exec --user user topcons2 script /dev/null -c "/app/topcons2/run_topcons2.sh /scratch/one_seq.fasta -outpath  /scratch/rst1"
+    ```

     The prediction result will be output to `/scratch/rst1` given successful run.

-    Note also that the output files are owned by your current user, i.e. `$USER`
+    **Note** also that the output files are owned by your current user, i.e. `$USER`

+## Run TOPCONS2 with Singularity

+    You can also run TOPCONS2 with Singularity

+    1. Database preparation: do the same as step 1 for when running with Docker.

+    2. Pull the Docker image by

+    ```singularity pull docker://nanjiang/topcons2
+    ```

+    3. Suppose you have saved the database at `/data/topcons2_database` and you have a user writable folder `/scratch`, then you can run TOPCONS2 with the following command

+    ```singularity exec  -B /data:/data -B /scratch:/scratch topcons2.img /app/topcons2/run_topcons2.sh /app/topcons2/test/one_seq.fasta -outpath /scratch/rst1
+    ```

+        The prediction result will be output to `/scratch/rst1` given successful run.

 ## Run only the sub-predictors OCTOPUS and SPOCTOPUS
 If you only need to run OCTOPUS and SPOCTOPUS within the TOPCONS2 package, you